Do You Have a Money Plan?

 - Create your own path – keep all of the above in mind when making a financial decision.
 Do what’s right for you and your family.
 Live by your values, not your siblings, neighbors, bosses, or friends.
 Save, invest or spend so that you sleep better at night for years to come.

-Are you doing any of the above?
+Are you doing any of the above to reach financial independence?
 All of the above?
 I’d love to hear your accomplishments, thoughts, or any questions in the comments below.
 Thanks for reading!

 Article most recently updated on 04/14/17